- NOTE: The game includes a good deal of characters from Suikoden IV, but the characters presented here exclusively appear in Suikoden Tactics.

 - Horrible Judge of Character: She is easily seduced and manipulated by Iskas into going along with his plans.

-- Mama Bear: She is finally pushed to the limit when Iskas's threatens her daughter's life, and attempts to stab him in an attempt to stop him from laying a hand on Corselia.
+- Mama Bear: She is finally pushed to the limit when Iskas's threatens her daughter's life, and attempts to stab him to stop him from laying a hand on Corselia.

 - Missing Mom: To Corselia, whilst she is in Iskas's thrall.